-Meg Hourihan, one of the creators of Blogger, and the author of Megnut, wrote on essay for O’Reilly Network on “What We’re Doing When We Blog.”
+Meg Hourihan, one of the creators of Blogger, and the author of Meg Hourihan (Megnut), wrote on essay for O’Reilly Network on “What We’re Doing When We Blog.”
 Meg makes a number of intelligent, accurate observations about the nature of web logs, including emphasizing their “commonality.”
 She writes:

 If we look beneath the content of web logs, we can observe the common ground all bloggers share—the format.
 The web log format provides a framework for our universal blog experiences, enabling the social interactions we associate with blogging.
 Without it, there is no differentiation between the myriad content produced for the Web.

-Go read her excellent essay, then come back for my piffle, if you must.
+Go read her thoughtful essay, then come back for my piffle.

 Ms. Hourihan has begun to document the beginnings of a rhetoric of web logs.
 Now, lest you begin foaming at the mouth, at the use of “rhetoric” in reference to blogs, I would like to remind you that the true meaning of rhetoric is the art of persuasion using language, and that a rhetorician is a master of communication, using specific tools, techniques and methods.